Radcliffe/encyclopedia-of-combinatorial-structures/README.md

     A reference can also contain the address (URL) of a Web page.
     Most of the entries in this list are generated automatically.
-    In some cases, not all the entries could be found by programs and some of there are missing.
+    In some cases, not all the entries could be found by programs and some of them are missing.

+# Contributions

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+If you are making changes to the data, please make edits in the `/structure` directory.

 # Credits
 The original ECS was created in 1998 by Stéphanie Petit at INRIA in Rocquencourt, France.